-Where children leave the school (including in year transfers) the Designated Safeguarding Lead should ensure their child protection file is transferred to the new school as soon as possible.
+Where children leave the school (including in-year transfers) the Designated Safeguarding Lead should ensure their child protection file is transferred to the new school as soon as possible and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
 This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
-Receiving schools and colleges should ensure key staff such as Designated Safeguarding Leads and SENCOs are aware as required.
+Receiving schools should ensure key staff such as Designated Safeguarding Leads and SENCOs are aware as required.

-In addition to the child protection file, the Designated Safeguarding Lead should also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
+In addition to the child protection file, the Designated Safeguarding Lead should also consider if it would be appropriate to share any information with the new school in advance of a child leaving to help them put in place the right support to safeguard the child and help the child thrive in the new setting.
+A lack of information about a child's circumstances can impact on the child's safety, welfare and educational outcomes.
 For example, information that would allow the new school to continue supporting victims of abuse and have support in place for when the child arrives.